30 Ways the Written Chinese Dictionary App Will Help you Learn Chinese

 #4 Built-in Flashcard Study System

-When you’re ready to study, tap the Flashcard icon and you’ll get a list of all the flashcard sets available, including your custom-made lists.
-Scroll through the words to review all at once, or hit the Study button in the lower-right corner to start a study session.
+You can also study other lists by tapping the Study icon and you’ll get a list of all the flashcard sets available, including your custom-made lists.
+Choose a set and study the set by tapping the Study button in the top-right hand corner.

-If you don’t want to go through all of your flashcards in one sitting, tap “Done” to end your session at any time.
+If you don’t want to go through all of your flashcards in one sitting, tap ‘back’ arrow to end your session at any time.
 Once you’re finished, you’ll get statistics for how well you did.
 Share your progress to motivate other learners and to earn coins.

 For those of you who are not attending a Chinese class with other students, it can be easy to feel unmotivated or like you aren’t making much progress on your Chinese learning.
 As an incentive to stay motivated, we’re giving you coins whenever you study your flashcard sets, share your progress or the Character of the Day, and post your homework online.
 Use the coins to purchase flashcard sets and storybooks to enhance your learning further.
 Collecting coins is also a great way to mark your progress while you study, in order to remind yourself that you are indeed learning!